renpy/renpy/sphinx/source/android.rst

 Step 4: Build and Install the Package
 -------------------------------------

 Finally, you can build and install the package.
-This is done with a by connecting your Android device to your computer, and choosing "Build & Install" from the Android screen of the Ren'Py launcher.
-(The first time you install, your Android device may ask you to authorize your computer to install applications.)

-If you'd rather copy the game's apk file to your Android device manually, choose "Build Package" from the Android screen of the Ren'Py launcher.
-Then navigate to the 'bin' directory underneath the RAPT directory and copy the appropriate file to your Android device.
-You will then need to find the .apk file in your Android device using a file manager application and open it to install the game.

-Ren'Py allows you to select between two release modes, Debug and Release.
+You'll first want to choose between one of the two release modes:

-The debug mode is useful for testing, as it allows you to easily use Android studio to view the logs or files on the device.
-Release produces a version of the app suitable to upload to the various stores.
+Play Bundle
+    Play bundle releases are in the Android App Bundle (AAB) format, and are suitable only for upload to the Google Play store, though such releases can also be installed on Play-enabled Android devices.

+    Play bundles may be up to 2 GB in size, but this is divided into 4 500MB fast-follow pack files, with each file in your game assigned to one of the four bundles.
+This may be an issue with four files - a game won't be able to fit 5 files of 300 MB in size, as there will only be room for one in each of the four pack files.

+Universal APK
+    Universal APK release are suitable for direct installation onto Android devices, either through Ren'Py, ADB, non-Play app stores, or sideloading through the web.

+    Universal APKs can be up to 2 GB in size, with no restrictions on the contents.

+There are three commands which allow you to perform various combinations of building the package, installing it on your device, and launching the application for testing.

-You will need to uninstall the app when switching between debug and release builds.
+You may need to uninstall the app when switching between release modes.

 Icon and Presplash Images